Common English Writing Errors Made by Chinese Academic Writers

 In the results section, passive voice is used conventionally for describing what was found: "A significant positive correlation was observed between self-regulation and academic performance."
 This is correct.
 The problem arises when the agent of the finding is obscured by passive constructions in contexts where English readers expect active voice.
 In the discussion section, interpretations and conclusions are conventionally stated in active voice: "These findings suggest that self-regulation moderates the relationship between social media use and academic performance" rather than "It is suggested by these findings that the relationship is moderated by self-regulation."

-The second version is not wrong.
+The second version isn't wrong.
 But it requires more cognitive effort from the reader, and it distances the researcher from their own interpretation in a way that weakens the claim.
 English academic journals in the social sciences, health sciences, and humanities expect researchers to state their interpretations directly in the discussion section.
 Excessive passive voice in the discussion reads as either stylistic timidity or non-native English, and neither impression serves the manuscript.

 Checking passive voice in your own writing